-During the subsequent validation phase of the project, we will revise and refine our framework based on empirical findings to better adapt it to the realities and nuances of our specific context and ultimately improve its robustness and utility.
+The empirical findings collected during the validation phase of the project, can help adapt our positive learning interventions to the realities and nuances of our specific learning context and ultimately improve its robustness and utility of the POSITIVE LEARN approach.

 School pedagogical training prepares teachers to impart knowledge to students and support their personal development.
 Introducing and integrating pedagogical training in schools is essential to quality education.
 A variety of definitions of positive education exist in the literature.
 It is an educational approach that imparts knowledge and aims to promote learners' personal development, well-being, and character-building.